The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Toward that end, let’s see if there are correlations between successive elements in the series of differences.
 If so, we could use those correlations to predict future values based on previous values.

-I’ll start by making a DataFrame with the differences in the first column and the same differences – shifted by 1, 2, and 3 months.
-These columns are named lag1, lag2, and lag3, because the series they contain have been “lagged” or delayed.
+I’ll start by making a DataFrame, putting the differences in the first column and putting the same differences – shifted by 1, 2, and 3 months – into successive columns.
+These columns are named lag1, lag2, and lag3, because the series they contain have been lagged or delayed.

 df_ar = pd.DataFrame({"diff": diff})